story60247

 JN What were you thinking going through the dirt like that?

-EW They looked like the… onion guys.
+EW See?
+They look like the… onion guys.

 JN Youre right.
 These are wild onions.